Hexified Quilt Gallery

 A hexified panel quilt made for Timeless Treasures Fabrics from their Reverie line designed by Chong-a Hwang.
 Featured on the TT blog and social media.

-A hexified panel quilt designed by Liz's husband, Leslie Jerome; pieced by the both, and quilted by Liz.
+A hexified panel quilt designed by Liz's husband, Leslie Jerome; pieced by them both, and quilted by Liz.
 Made as a sample for Timeless Treasures Fabrics to be featured in social media to promote the Tuscan Poppies line designed by Chong-a Hwang.
+This quilt appears in One Block Wonder Panel Quilts (2021, C&T Publishing).

 Following the publication of her Poppy Explosion in One Block Wonders of the World, in late 2017 Liz was contacted by Timeless Treasures Fabrics and asked to make two hexified panel quilts as samples to be featured on social media to promote two of their lines, and a third that to hang at the 2018 International Quilt Market in Portland, Oregon.
 Photos have been shared on Facebook and Instagram linking to her blog posts that can be read at these links showing In The Garden made with their Reverie line, Tuscan Poppies, and Dancing in the Moonlight made with their Fly by Night line, all designed by Chong-a Hwang.
 Yet another sample is currently underway made with Chong-a Hwang's Meow Za line that will hang at the 2019 International Quilt Market in Houston.